 Now, a few years later, the industry's perspective has shifted, with a growing appreciation for the significance of community in shaping the future of events.

-Matt Snodgrass, former Director of Social and Community and now the Marketing Director at Swapcard, introduces us to Swapcard Connect, the gateway to event success.
+Matt Snodgrass, Director of Social and Community, introduces Swapcard Connect, the gateway to event success.
 Connect is for organizers who want to have their own communities but aren’t sure what it takes, how to do it, or who should be part of it.
 Let’s dive in!

 Matt, how does Swapcard envision the Connect community shaping the future of the events industry?
 What role do you see community-driven platforms playing in the industry's evolution?